Aaron Taylor-Sinclair

-Aaron Taylor-Sinclair (born 8 April 1991) is a professional footballer who plays as a left-back for Airdrieonians in Scottish League One.
+Aaron Taylor-Sinclair (born 8 April 1991) is a professional footballer who is player / assistant manager at Airdrieonians.
 Born in Scotland, he represents the Antigua and Barbuda national team.

 Taylor-Sinclair started his career at Aberdeen as a youth player, having been scouted by the club at age ten.
 He then joined Scottish Third Division club Montrose, where he played for three years and scored five goals.
 His talents were then spotted by First Division side Partick Thistle in 2011.
 After a successful spell at Thistle (including promotion to the Scottish Premiership), Taylor-Sinclair signed for English Championship side Wigan Athletic in 2014.

 After spells with Doncaster Rovers and Plymouth Argyle, Taylor-Sinclair returned to Scottish football in 2018 with Motherwell.
 He spent the second half of the 2019–20 season on loan at Crewe Alexandra and was then released by Motherwell in May 2019.
 He then had two years with Livingston, before a six-month spell with Falkirk in 2022.
+He joined Airdrieonians on 1 September 2022, and subsequently took up the role of first team player-coach.